 I had a craving for something not chocolatey, but also not a cookie.
 Am I weird like that?
 Luckily, these take minutes to stir up and prepare for the oven and they are ready to be eaten.

-In addition, topped this off with my homemade caramel sauce – found in my cookbook Plate Night In.
+In addition, I topped this batch off with my homemade caramel sauce – found in my cookbook Plate Night In.
 If you haven’t leveled up your kitchen game by purchasing, you can click on the link above to order!
-(Also – storebought caramel sauce will work fine.)

 My Brown Sugar Blondies have made their way to countless parties and potlucks, and they never last long!
 I’m sure you probably have all the ingredients in the pantry – so let’s get to baking!